Let k be a non-negative integer, n be a positive integer and

 a) those who help themselves, i.e. those people X who take antibiotics when in need, and

-b) those who do not help themselves, i.e. those people Y who do not need to take antibiotics, i.e. those Y that were not infected by X because X were cured by the antibiotics before they met Y.
+b) those who do not help themselves, i.e. those people Y who do not need to take antibiotics, i.e. those Y that have not been infected by X because X had been cured by the antibiotics before they met Y.

 With my very eyes I saw how this Prometheus lighted his fire and can honestly tell you, gentlemen, it was nothing special.
 Any slacker or goatherd could do it …..

 Apocryphal Tales, Karel Čapek